kovyazinda/iosconfiganalyse/README.md

 # iosconfiganalyse
-Analyse basic security and monitoring settings in Cisco IOS
+Analyse basic security and monitoring settings in Cisco IOS and Cisco ASA

 Update: